-Reserve a car from the Rental Car Center at Phoenix Sky Harbor International Airport, accessible via the shuttle outside of baggage claim.
-Taxis, Lyft and Uber are also options.
+Reserve a car from the Rental Car Center at Phoenix Sky Harbor International Airport, accessible via the shuttle outside baggage claim.
+Taxis, Lyft and Uber, are also options.

 Tempe has 217 miles of bike paths and trails throughout the city, including designated bike lanes and canal and desert trails.
 There are several places to rent bikes, such as The Bicycle Cellar, Boat Rentals of America – Tempe Town Lake and Boat Rentals of America – Kiwanis Lake.
 A bicycle map can be downloaded from tempe.gov/bike.

 Many of Tempe’s attractions are accessible without a car, especially for visitors who stay in Downtown Tempe.
 Tempe Town Lake, ASU Gammage, ASU Art Museum and Sun Devil Stadium are just a 5 to 10 minute journey from many of Tempe’s hotels.

 The Valley Metro transportation system exists to connect communities and enhance lives by promoting regional mobility and generating economic activity.
 Travel with Valley Metro on Facebook, Twitter and Instagram or visit their website.